-American Architects And Texts
+American Architects and Texts

 In American Architects and Texts, Juan Pablo Bonta analyzes the indexes of nearly 400 architectural books and articles published over the past century and a half to reveal changing societal preferences in architecture and to literally measure the reputations of individual architects.

 We can all play the irresistible game of looking for our mentors and heroes, and we can compare our own judgments, rankings and groupings to the tale told by the computer.
 But beyond this, the panoramic view that Bonta constructs provides a rewarding new way to contextualize both architects and texts—to locate and assess them in relation to general evolutions and transformations of the architectural community's values, tastes, and interests.
 William J. Mitchell, Dean of the School of Architctureand Planning at MIT